usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for access authorizations to perform IoT device maintenance activities.

 Policies and procedures provide the details necessary to implement management and operational controls for the designated organizational personnel to have required access authorizations to perform unescorted maintenance activities, and for the required personnel with approved access authorizations to supervise maintenance activities of personnel without such authorizations in areas where IoT devices are in use.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**